auto200/piwik-pro-tracking-helper/README.md

 ### TODO

+- auto submit upon release to stores on CI
 - payload validation for events and network events
 - add text input for filtering by event name
 - allow for adding custom tracking endpoints, some integrations (like shopify) do not use JSTC, it would be nice to still be able to inspect network events from the extension